|

-These were not my puppies, or my litter, I was called to help.
-'MID WOOF'.
+These were not my puppies, or my litter but I was called on to help as ”mid-woof.”
 If you do not have experience in whelping, it is wise to invite someone over that has some experience.

-At 9 a.m. dam has green discharge Contractions start, but are mild, and almost un noticable.
-An internal exam shows a pup 3" inch.
-At 10 a.m., the pup has moved down an inch, an internal exam shows pup 2" inch canal.
-At 11 a.m., the pup has moved down one more inch, and is 1" inch I am concerned, as contractions are week, and this pup has been in the birth canal for 2 hours, which is about the limit to leave her and do nothing.
+I am concerned, as contractions are weak, and this pup has been in the birth canal for two hours, which is about the limit to leave her and do nothing.
 Details are below.
-Here is a vidoe clip of the dam in distress.
+Here is a video clip of the dam in distress.

 The puppy is out, but it is GREEN and lifeless.
-This is where you CAN most often revive a pup.
+This is when you CAN most often revive a pup.

-I got the pup out, and with help, got her breathing, and sucked all the yukky stuff out of her lungs, and throat.
+I got the pup out, and with help, got her breathing, and sucked all the yucky stuff out of her lungs and throat.
 The puppy's pads are white.
-I have to get this pup going, quick.
+I have to get this pup going quickly.

 She is thriving an hour later.
-Nice and pink, yippee, breathing on her own.
+Nice and pink (yippee!) and breathing on her own.

 Puppy #1 is doing well.